Robert Irwin: Site Determined

 The exhibition will take advantage of the 2017/2018 conservation of Window Wall.
 The piece was originally built in 1975 in response to an invitation from Connie Glenn, director of the University Art Gallery, and her museum studies students.
 Visitors will be encouraged to take the five-minute walk from the museum to the conserved sculpture after their visit to the exhibition, thereby supplementing their contemplation of Irwin’s plans and models with a direct encounter with Irwin’s earliest site determined outdoor sculpture.

-Exhibition, publication, and programming funding was granted by the Graham Foundation for Advanced Studies in the Fine Arts, the Contemporary Collectors of Orange County, the Pasadena Art Alliance, the Port of Long Beach, the Arts Council for Long Beach, the City of Long Beach, and the Miller Foundation.
-Additional support was provided by the Museum Studies Program at the CSULB, the CSULB Instructionally Related Activities Fund, CSULB Associated Students, Inc., the Ware Endowment, the Charles and Elizabeth Brooks Endowment, the Constance W. Glenn Fund for Exhibition and Education Programs, Dr. Ronald and Sylvia Hartman, Donna Mills, Bryan Cooke, and Larry Bell, Daryl and Sandy Phillips, Phillips Steel Company.
+Exhibition, publication, and programming funding was granted by the Graham Foundation for the Advanced Studioes in the Fine Arts, Contemporary Collectors of Orange County, the Pasadena Art Alliance, the Port of Long Beach, the Arts Council for Long Beach, the City of Long Beach, and the Miller Foundation.
+Additional support was provided by the Museum Studies Program at the CSULB; the CSULB Instructionally Related Activities Fund; CSULB Associated Students, Inc.; the Ware Endowment; the Charles and Elizabeth Brooks Endowment; the Constance W. Glenn Fund for Exhibition and Education Programs; Dr. Ronald and Sylvia Hartman, Donna Mills, and Brian Cooke.

 The “Window Wall” conservation project is made possible by generous funding from the Institute of Museum and Library Services, Elaine Ridder, Tom and Barbara Peckenpaugh, Dr. Ronald and Sylvia Hartman, Michael and Susan Davis, Michael and Lynn Stearns, Helen and Stanley Molles, and Judy Ross.
 The UAM is also indebted to the Getty Conservation Institute, Rosa Lowinger and Associates, and Facilities Management at CSULB for partnering with us on the conservation.